Spanish for the Professions Certificate

-The Spanish for the professions certificate provides the linguistic skills and cultural knowledge necessary for working in our increasingly global community, focusing specifically on the Spanish-speaking world.
+The certificate in Spanish for the Professions provides students with the linguistic skills and cultural knowledge necessary for working in our increasingly global community, focusing specifically on the Spanish-speaking world.
 Coursework builds cultural background and communicative proficiency, while providing profession-specific language and experience.

-To be eligible to complete the certificate, students must have a minimum grade of C in SPN 3300 or SPN 3350, or equivalent background.
+To be eligible to complete the certificate, students must have a grade of C or better in SPN3300 or SPN 3350, or equivalent background.
 Nine of the twelve credits must be earned in a UF program.
-At least nine credits of coursework must be unique to the Spanish for the Professions certificate out of all other certificates and minors.

 - SPN 3510 Culture and Civilization of Spain or

-Students must also achieve a minimum score of 50 on the Versant Spanish Test (at student's cost).
+Students must also achieve a minimum score of 50 on the Versant Spanish Test (cost to student).

 Back to Top